 Our goals are to connect, resource, and amplify these ministries, providing access to a constellation of support and services, such as marketing and communications consulting, executive coaching, back-office accounting, and executive searches, as well as networking with other partners through webinars, educational trainings, and peer-group learning opportunities.

-As NBA and DHM continue to collaborate to connect and resource our Disciples health and social service ministries, we have begun to call together Peer Groups around common areas of ministry or professional roles.
+As NBA continues to collaborate to connect and resource our Disciples health and social service ministries, we have begun to call together Peer Groups around common areas of ministry or professional roles.
 “The peer group model is an effective way to help practitioners hone their craft and find much-needed support in the company of colleagues,” says Rev. Rebecca Hale, NBA Vice President of Mission and Ministry.
 “Disciples health and social service ministries benefit when we are connected in a strong network of care.”

 The vision of these Peer Groups includes providing an opportunity for peer-to-peer learning and training opportunities; accountability to stay on track with organizational goals; resource sharing, both within the groups, with other Disciples-related health and social service ministries, and the broader church; and encouragement and support.
 Cohorts join together for a set period of time, typically between 1-2 years.
 There are schedule times for rest and renewal, joyful shared conversation, and group learning with others who truly understand the challenges and gifts of faith-based nonprofits in the current environment.
-NBA and DHM also hope, as appropriate, to hear the experiences and challenges of Disciples-related health and social service ministries in a way that allows us to deepen our effectiveness in supporting this work across the life of the church.
+NBA also hopes, as appropriate, to hear the experiences and challenges of Disciples-related health and social service ministries in a way that allows us to deepen our effectiveness in supporting this work across the life of the church.
 Learn more about our current Peer Groups below!